EnterpriseDB/pg_nosql_benchmark/README.md

 	* PostgreSQL server
 * The MongoDB server and the PostgreSQL server should be configured identically
 * The script is designed to run from the central load-generating server, which must have access to the MongoDB and PostgreSQL servers.
-* The following environment variables in pg_mongo_benchmark.sh control the execution:
+* The following environment variables in pg_nosql_benchmark control the execution:

   PostgreSQL Variables:
 ```